b-ezawit/OIBSIP/README.md

 - Built using **HTML**, **CSS**, and **JavaScript**.
 - Allows users to **add, delete, and mark tasks as completed**.
 - Demonstrates dynamic DOM manipulation and basic CRUD functionality.
+-
+### 3. Personal Portfolio
+- Built using **HTML** and **CSS**.
+- Showcases personal projects, skills, and contact information.
+- Features a clean, responsive design suitable for desktop and mobile.

 ---